KevJord76/milestone-project-2/README.md

 <!--- Outline the bugs found -->
 __Fixed Bugs__

-- After I deployed my application in Github the logo image did not display correctly using the Firefox browser.
+- After I deployed my web application in Github the logo image did not display correctly using the Firefox browser.
 I removed the float CSS style and this fixed the bug.

 - I was getting an error when I ran my index.html file through the official W3C validator.
 I was calling a focusout function within the html file, I moved this function call to my script file and this fixed the error.